sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 When in doubt, file in the private repo—issues can be moved over to the public repo if needed.
 And remember, a customer includes those we are working with during the sales process (not just those who have already signed a contract with us).

-- Navigate to the correct issue repo from the links above; once there, click the "new issue" button (if you are using the private repo, this will show you some templates -- use the CS New Issue template
+- Navigate to the correct issue repo from the links above; once there, click the "new issue" button (if you are using the private repo, this will show you some templates -- use the SE New Issue template
 - Provide all information required for troubleshooting that you gathered in the previous steps, including the customer deployment doc and/or the account doc, if available
 - Include Sourcegraph version number.
 - Include name of the extension along with the extension version number when filing issues with extensions for the Code Exploration team.
 - Include customer quotes in markdown using a quote block.
 For example, `> quote goes here.`
-- Label it with `customer/$name` and `rfh (request for help from CS)`.
+- Label it with `customer/$name` and `rfh (request for help from SE)`.
 - Assign the issue to the appropriate team you identified in the previous step by adding the team via their team label.

 If it turns out to be a general issue affecting multiple deployments, create an issue in the [public issue tracker](https://github.com/sourcegraph/sourcegraph/issues/new/choose).
 The issue must not include any private information.
 It is okay to link any relevant private, customer specific issues.
 If not already linked to the relevant Zendesk tickets, do so.